 In methodology, human rights is no longer taught as an isolated course but mainstreamed into other courses.
-Elements like debates, study visits, practical exercises, human rights relevant dissertations, films and documentary has been included to complement the
+Elements like debates, study visits, practical exercises, human rights relevant dissertations, films and documentary has been included to complement the and Human Rights Officer Field Coordinator: United Nations Organization Stabilization Mission in the DR Congo (MONUSCO)

 At the policy level, the unit participates in the preparation of statutory Cameroon country reports as well as the evaluation of reports to treaty monitoring bodies.
-Polycarp Ngufor Forkum (Cameroon, 2007) Former Commissioner of Police, Head, Human Rights Unit, National Advanced Police School, Yaounde, Cameroon and Human Rights Officer Field Coordinator:
+Polycarp Ngufor Forkum (Cameroon, 2007) Former Commissioner of Police, Head, Human Rights Unit, National Advanced Police School, Yaounde, Cameroon